Hot cross buns are a favourite treat. But for many gluten-intolerant people, they have always been out of reach.

 Looking for something new to make for dessert?
 Maybe our Best Gluten-Free Desserts can inspire you.

-A traditional British Christmas treat, filled with juicy fruit and oozing with sugary goodness, these gorgeous golden buns are easy to make and perfect for sharing.
-It only takes one glance at the pictures to understand why they were given the title ‘the loony whisk.’
+A traditional British Easter treat, filled with juicy fruit and oozing with sugary goodness, these gorgeous golden buns are easy to make and perfect for sharing.

 This recipe, created by Kate from Gluten-Free Alchemist, is super versatile, enabling you to create delicious buns in almost any size you fancy.
 Feel free to experiment with other toppings, including chocolate chips, chopped nuts or cinnamon, or ginger.